 3-1.
 Popping the phone you want to use online

-Since docomo had SIM unlocking service before May 2015, you can assume that docomo's white ROM = SIM-free.
+Since docomo had SIM unlocking available until May 2015, it is safe to assume that docomo's White ROM = SIM-free.

-However, after May 2015, SIM unlocking is no longer possible until 6 months have passed since purchase.
+However, after May 2015, SIM unlocking is no longer possible until 6 months have passed from the time of purchase.

-(By the way, there are several people at Fangler who always have SIM cutters and SIM adapters on hand.)
+(By the way, there are several people in Saiga who always have SIM cutters and SIM adapters on hand.)

 3-2.
 Sign up for a low-cost SIM